Skip to content

 May we introduce?

 Prof. Dr. med.
-Markus Stoffel is a resident specialist in internal medicine in Munich and at Tegernsee.
-He specializes in preventative medicine and is also involved as a medical consultant for several companies, including MoleQlar.
+Markus Stoffel is a practicing specialist in internal medicine in Munich and at Tegernsee.
+He has specialized in preventive medicine and is also involved as medical advisor at some companies, including MoleQlar.

-So we would like to take a look behind the scenes here and now and find out what a doctor, armed with a stethoscope and white coat, thinks about the current development of medicine, what role he plays in it as a doctor and what that means for us as patients :inside means.
-So take a moment on the fictitious examination table in Prof.'s doctor's office.
-Dr. Stoffel space and relax - the answers to the burning questions won't be long in coming!
+So we would like to take a look behind the scenes here and now and find out what a doctor, armed with a stethoscope and white coat, thinks about the current development of medicine, what role he plays as a doctor in it and what that means for us as patients.
+So take a seat on the fictitious examination table in Prof. Dr. Stoffel's doctor's office and relax - the answers to your burning questions won't be long in coming!

 MoleQlar:

-Prof. Stoffel, you are a doctor with years of professional experience in a wide variety of areas of medicine.
-As a broadly trained and experienced internist with a specialist in nephrology, you have specialized primarily in preventive medicine.
-Health and illness affect every person.
-Nobody is exempt from this.
-Could you give us an insight into your thoughts about the importance of modern medicine?
-Have you noticed a change in your time as a working doctor?
+Prof. Stoffel, you are a doctor with many years of professional experience in a wide range of areas of medicine.
+As a broadly trained and experienced internist with a specialization in nephrology, you have specialized primarily in preventive medicine.
+Health and illness affect everyone.
+No one is exempt.
+Could you give us some insight into your thoughts on the importance of modern medicine?
+Have you noticed a change in this regard during your time as a working physician?

 Prof. Dr. Stoffel:

-When I say “modern medicine” I also think of the very positive technical developments, such as high-resolution ultrasound images and metabolism-related examinations with functional magnetic resonance or Magnetic resonance imaging.
+When I say “modern medicine,” I also think of the very positive technical developments, such as high-resolution ultrasound images and metabolism-related examinations using functional magnetic resonance imaging.

-The integration of complementary diagnostics and therapy into classic conventional medicine also plays a very important role.
-I am pleased to see that our patients are increasingly proactively addressing health issues and are interested in what new approaches and examination options are available, but also in possible side effects.
+The integration of complementary diagnostics and therapy into conventional medicine also plays a very important role.
+I am pleased to note that our patients are increasingly proactively dealing with health issues and are interested in what new approaches and examination options are available, as well as in possible side effects.

-And last but not least the much-discussed and little-implemented digitization contributes to being able to communicate with each other much more easily and quickly; Even before Corona, we were offering online appointment bookings and video consultations, which are often used.
+And last but not least Digitalisation, which is much discussed but still little implemented in practice, is helping us to communicate with each other much more easily and quickly; even before Corona, we offered online appointment bookings and video consultations, which were readily used.

 MoleQlar:

-You yourself describe that the high everyday demands, be it on a professional or private level, represent an immense burden for people.
-Nowadays this social pressure is particularly noticeable and costs a lot of energy.
-There are also family histories of illnesses or other previous illnesses.
-What role does preventative medicine play in these social and health challenges?
-What part can we as humans contribute so that we can benefit from clients does not become patient ?
+You yourself describe how the high demands of everyday life, whether at work or at home, place an immense burden on people.
+These days, this social pressure is particularly noticeable and costs a lot of energy.
+Added to this are family histories of illness or other pre-existing conditions.
+What role does preventive medicine play in these social and health challenges?
+What part can we as humans play in order to clients not for patients become?

 Prof. Dr. Stoffel: